react-cosmos/react-cosmos/docs/usage/fixtures.md

 };
 ```

-## Multi Fixture Files
+## Multi-Fixtures

-A fixture file can also export multiple fixtures if the default export is an object.
+A fixture module can also export multiple fixtures if the default export is an object.

 <!-- prettier-ignore -->
 ```jsx